ohollmen/DPUT/README.md

 "mergeuser" parameter can take 3 forms:

 - bare username resolvable on host (e.g. "mrsmith")
-- a valid passwd file line (with 7 ":" delimited fields)
+- a valid passwd file line string (with 7 ":" delimited fields)
-- an array(ref) with 7 elements describing valid user
+- an array(ref) with 7 elements describing valid user (with passwd file order and conventions)

 ### Volumes